Maximizing Options to Advance Informed Choice for HIV Prevention

 A new version of PrEP-it is now live at https://PrEPitWeb.org.
 PrEP-it is designed to support planning, implementation, monitoring and evaluation of PrEP delivery.
 Key features of PrEP-it include setting national and subnational targets, estimating costs and impact associated with targets, monitoring PrEP initiation, and forecasting drug supply needs.

-These adaptable guidelines can be used to support the development and adoption of national guidelines that align with WHO PrEP guidance, including recommendations for daily and event-driven oral PrEP and the monthly PrEP ring.
-The document includes prompts for national-level consideration during the guideline adaptation process.
+These adaptable guidelines (in English and French) can be used to support the development and adoption of national guidelines that align with WHO PrEP guidance, and include prompts for national-level consideration during the guideline adaptation process.
+The guidelines cover daily oral PrEP, event-driven PrEP, the PrEP vaginal ring, and injectable CAB for PrEP.

 Post-Exposure Prophylaxis (PEP) Policy Synthesis Brief